legluondunet/MyLittleLutrisScripts/Duke Nukem 3D/README.md

 # Duke Nukem 3D - HRP for EDuke32

 ### Description:
-This script will install "Hi Resolution Pack" for EDuke32: HD graphism, HD music, light effects and other enhancements..
+This script will install "Hi Resolution Pack" for EDuke32: HD graphism, HD music, light effects and other enhancements.
 Credits:
 Big thanks to the guys at Duke4.net: http://hrp.duke4.net/